lcarlier/EasyMock/docs/architecture.md

 implementation since all of this information is available in the doxygen documentation.

-To generate the the doxygen documentation, you can use the following line
+To generate the doxygen documentation, you can use the following line
 ```sh
 cd $EASYMOCK_SOURCE
 doxygen docs/doxygen/Doxyfile